Why

 India, Bangladesh

-in current per capita dollar income this year.
+will overtake it in current per capita dollar income this year.
 When

 and how did we lose the plot to be the next China?